Eastern Canada's Halifax declares emergency over wildfire

 The state of emergency would be in effect for seven days, unless lifted or extended, the municipality said.

+Nova Scotia Power had temporarily disconnected power in the affected area, it said on Twitter.

-Canadian wireless giant Rogers Communications Inc RCIb.TO said on Twitter that some customers in communities evacuated due to wildfires may experience services disruption.
+Telecommunications firms including Rogers and Bell Canada's Bell Aliant said in posts on Twitter that some customers in communities evacuated due to wildfires may experience services disruption.

 This month, the western province of Alberta declared a provincial state of emergency after tens of thousands of people were forced from their homes as unprecedented wildfires raged.